Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ## Ability Check

-An **:d20-check: Ability Check**{ .d20 } is an attempt to succeed at a specific task, and is rolled against a **Difficulty Class** (**DC**) set by the DM for that task.
+An **:d20-check: Ability Check**{.d20} is an attempt to succeed at a specific task, and is rolled against a **Difficulty Class** (**DC**) set by the DM for that task.
 If the final result of the roll equals or exceeds the DC, the attempt is successful.

-For every **:d20-check: Ability Check**{ .d20 }, the DM decides which of the six abilities is relevant to the task at hand and the difficulty of the task, represented by a [Difficulty Class].
+For every **:d20-check: Ability Check**{.d20}, the DM decides which of the six abilities is relevant to the task at hand and the difficulty of the task, represented by a [Difficulty Class].
 The more difficult a task, the higher its DC.

 ### Ability Modifier

-The **:d20-check: Ability Check**{ .d20 } is named for the ability modifier is uses: a **:d20-check: STR Check**{.d20}, an **:d20-check: INT check**{.d20}, and so on.
+The **:d20-check: Ability Check**{.d20} is named for the ability modifier is uses: a **:d20-check: STR Check**{.d20}, an **:d20-check: INT check**{.d20}, and so on.
 Different ability checks are called for in different sutiation, depending on which ability is most relevant.
 See the Ability Check Examples table of examples of each check's to use.

 ##### Ability Check Examples